-3 credits-This course will introduce hands-on computer-aided drafting and design.
-Basic computer hardware, software and file management will be discussed.
-Basic two-dimensional engineering CADD drawing creation using Drawing Aids will be covered.
-Various editing techniques will be examined.
-CAD drawings will be created, edited and plotted.
+3 credits-This course will introduce hands-on technical drawing and computer-aided drafting and design.
+Basic drawing tools and computer hardware, software and file management will be discussed.
+Basic manual drawing and two-dimensional engineering CAD drawing creation will be covered.
+Various editing techniques in CAD will be examined.
+Manual drawings will be created; CAD drawings will be created, edited and plotted.